Kök-Janggak

-Kök-Janggak (Көк-жаңгак, meaning "blue walnut" in Kyrgyz and Uzbek, Кок-Янгак Kok-Yangak) is a city in Jalal-Abad Region in western Kyrgyzstan, located at a distance of about 29 km from the regional centre city Jalal-Abad.
+Kök-Janggak (Көк-жаңгак or Көкжаңгак, meaning "blue walnut" in Kyrgyz and Uzbek, Кок-Янгак Kok-Yangak) is a city in Jalal-Abad Region in western Kyrgyzstan, located at a distance of about 29 km from the regional centre city Jalal-Abad.
+The town lies on the southwestern foothills of the Fergana Range, along the Korgontash River—a left tributary of the Kögart river.
+It is situated at an elevation of approximately 1,350–1,590 meters above sea level and is set within a scenic landscape characterized by walnut–fruit forests.
 Its population was 12,117 in 2021.
 It is a city of regional significance within the Suzak District.

 History

-Kök-Janggak originated as a coal-mining settlement in 1910.
+Kök-Janggak was founded as a village in 1896.
+Remains of the old settlement are preserved on the southwestern outskirts of the town, 4–5 km away at the foot of the mountains.
+Coal mining began in 1910.
 The upper strata of coal of the Kok-Yangak coal deposit were mined on a small scale until the October Revolution.
 During the Civil War in Russia the mine was destroyed by basmachi and extraction was suspended.
 During the first five-year plan new drift mines were developed and an access railroad from Jalal-Abad was built in 1931, resulting in a rapid increase in coal production.
+In 1932, the “ Kök-Janggak Coal” mining administration was established.
 In 1943 Kök-Janggak became a town.

+Climate

+The climate is mild in winter (average January temperature down to −10 °C) and cool in summer (average July temperature about 20 °C).
+Average annual precipitation is around 450 mm, falling mainly in winter and spring.